 Doug records with Inscape for the Dorian Sono Luminus label, including for their critically acclaimed releases American Aggregate and Sprung Rhythm, the latter of which was nominated for a Grammy Award.
 Doug has performed numerous world premiers with Inscape, as well as with the Baltimore Rock Opera Society, the Great Noise Ensemble, and at the Next/Now Festival and New Voices Festival.

 Doug is the Conductor of the FAME Youth Orchestra, and directs the Baltimore String Orchestra Camp Viola/Cello/Bass Ensemble.
-He is the Director of Strings at the Park School, where he conducts five ensembles and teaches composition and studio production.
+He is the Director of Strings at the Park School, where he conducts four ensembles and teaches composition and studio production.
 He is in his eighteenth year of teaching cello in Baltimore, where his students have taken part in All County, All State, Baltimore Symphony Side by Side, and numerous other festivals and orchestras throughout the region.

 Doug received his Bachelors and Masters degrees in Cello Performance from the Peabody Conservatory of the Johns Hopkins University.